NHS: Stop smoking and exercise to help - health minister

 People should stop smoking and exercise more to ease the burden on the NHS in future, Wales' health minister has urged.

-Eluned Morgan said services had ramped up since 2021 but did not foresee the demand which has been "unprecedented".
+Eluned Morgan said services had ramped up since 2021 but the demand, which had been "unprecedented", was not foreseen.

 She said people had a "responsibility" to help before the NHS was unable to cope in the long-run.